aquasecurity/tracee/docs/docs/policies/rules.md

 For example: `syscall` event would be the `syscall` event name.

-The [events](../events/index.md) section provides further information on the type of events that Tracee can track.
+The [events](../events/index.md) section provides further information on the type of events that Tracee can trace.

 ## Filters